zicna/rails-blog-nested-forms/TUTORIAL.md

 ####`posts/_form.html.erb`

+Notice we are using `#fields_for`.
+This method creates a scope around a specific model object, which in our case is `#form_for`, but doesn't create the form tags themselves.
+This makes `#fields_for` suitable for specifying additional model objects in the same form.

-Here we are using `fields_for`, which will generate an input for our form.
-If you inspect the `html` of our form, you can see that our params are set up nicely, thanks to `accepts_nested_attributes_for`, which we have included in our `Post` model.
+If you inspect the `html` of our form, you can see that our params are set up nicely, thanks to `#accepts_nested_attributes_for`, which we have included in our `Post` model.

 `<input type="text" name="post[tags_attributes][0][name]" id="post_tags_attributes_0_name">`